 Shops and Services

-Nana's Prayers Tattoo Studio is a brand new Black-owned tattoo shop.
+Nana's Prayers Tattoo Studio is a Black-owned tattoo shop.
 Inspired to revisit her art during the pandemic, the owner Imani aka Twiggy, wondered if she could put her designs on herself.
 Not long after, Nana's Prayer was born.
 Contact Twiggy for your next ink session!
 The shop's apprentice Patricio is also available for booking!

 Run by the delightful Katrina Brooks, Black Pearl Books is a community-focused independent bookstore that promotes diversity, inclusion, equality, and cultural awareness.
 Visit their shop on Burnet Road, or head to their website to purchase your next big read.